evilnick/k8s-crew/README.md

 hugo serve
 ```

-then go to the link in the output
+then go to the link in the output.

+These instructions are going to be moved to a contrib page, the README will be user-facing stuff.